gbaeke/nasnet-go/README.md

 Afterwards, point a browser at http://localhost and try it out

 If you want to build and run the app locally, you will need Linux or MacOS.
 Check the Dockerfile for prerequisites like the TensorFlow C API.

+Note: to enable SSL set environment variable ssl equal to true (lowercase) and hostname to the hostname for the certificate.
+Make sure that the hostname resolves to the container on port 80!
+The code in main.go uses Let's Encrypt staging CAs

+Note: if you deploy to Azure Container Instances, remember that the certificate is stored in ephemeral storage.
+You might hit Let's Encrypt rate limits if you switch to the production CAs and create the container many times.
+One solution is to mount an Azure File Share on  /.local/share/certmagic